web3privacy/docs/src/content/docs/research/overview.md

 Results: [link](https://portal.fileverse.io/#/0xe141365f658ae828F4e46Edb1e66827eD10D6bE7/member?chainId=100) > with all this data, it is possible to continue the research and organize it into informative infographics and content.

+6. The Legal Landscape of Anti-Money Laundering (AML)

+7. From Theory to Practical Use:
+ Mixnet technology, invented by David Chaum 30/40 yrs ago, now has its first practical, user-friendly application (nym.tech). why does it take so long?

 ## Ideas for potential new research opportunities: